 The calculation of an alternative credit score, in this case, takes into account an individual’s payment history for recurring expenses, such as utilities, internet, phone bills and online service subscriptions.
 The premise of this model is that a responsible payment history of your everyday expenses or monthly bills should grant you a good credit score.

 Social behavior is at the heart of the alternative credit rating system.
 Factors such as social media footprint, career experience, education, and monthly salary, are considered.
-Using AI, predictive tools, and big data analytics, this system provides a method of assessing credit risk based on one’s overall social standing.
+Using tools such as AI and predictive and big data analytics, this system provides a method of assessing credit risk based on one’s overall social standing.

 Maximizing data points for alternative credit scoring is still not mainstream.
 Nevertheless, we see twofold future opportunities in this growing trend.
 One is for startups to maximize their revenue; the second is for financial institutions to improve their risk assessment in real-time.
 As a startup, you may not have explicitly created a product for fintech, but you may have valuable data that can serve the industry.
 Now is the time to set your eyes (and your data) on this rapidly growing industry so you can meet the demand before alternative credit scoring becomes standard.